 Take a moment to ponder all that has been asked of God.
 Nothing that the Apostle Paul asked for is beyond the power of God.
 Consider what the apostles, the prophets, the patriarchs asked.
 Consider what George Mueller asked or Hudson Taylor.
 Consider all that the children of God—past present and future—have ever or will ever ask of God and we will find nothing reaches beyond the scope of God’s power.

 God’s power not only exceeds what we ask.
 It exceeds what we think; what we imagine; what we dream possible.
 Consider all that you and the people of God in every generation have pondered.
 Nothing we think of is outside God’s ability unless it contradicts his nature (like sin).

-Now that we are totally overwhelmed by such glorious Omnipotence, we see that God is able to do all that we ask or think “abundantly”.
-Not only is God able to feed 5000 with 5 loaves and two fish; he is able to do it abundantly with 12 baskets left over.
-Not only is God able to give Abraham and Sarah children in their old age, he can multiply their offspring as the stars of heaven and as the sand that is on the seashore.
+Now that we are totally overwhelmed by such glorious Omnipotence, we see that God is able to do all that we ask or think “abundantly.”
+Not only is God able to feed 5,000 with five loaves and two fish; he is able to do it abundantly with 12 baskets left over.
+Not only is God able to give Abraham and Sarah children in their old age, He can multiply their offspring as the stars of heaven and as the sand that is on the seashore.
 Forgiveness abounds!
 Pardon for sin is beyond measure!
 God’s steadfast love endures forever!
 His power is never exhausted.